 | Watch the original

-1933 version of the movie King Kong and you'll see a film with special from other "effects films" however, is a well written story, some great characters and an 18 inch tall stop motion puppet with acting skills exceeding exceeding those of his human co-stars.
+1933 version of King Kong and you'll see a film with special effects other "effects films" however, is excellent writing and direction, some great characters and an 18 inch tall stop motion puppet with acting skills exceeding those of his human co-stars.